john-itcsolutions/cheirrs/README.md

 Gitlab offers a container registry, along with a code repository.
 Sign up for your own.

-Once set up in gitlab, create a blank repo, then;
+Once set up in gitlab, create a blank repo, and find "Personal Access Tokens" in your personal settings.
+Obtain and record your token, which you use as a password to login to your Gitlab-hosted Docker container repo.

+`docker login -u "<your-gitlab-name>" -p "<your-20-char-token>" registry.gitlab.com

 From elastos-smartweb-service directory (where a Dockerfile is located):

 `sudo docker build -t registry.gitlab.com/<your_gitlab_name>/smart:1 .`

-`ssh-keygen -t ed25519 -C "<your-key-title>"`

-Go to gitlab account, copy result of the following cat command to your clipboard.

-`cat ~/.ssh/id_ed25519.pub` and configure gitlab login.

 `cd ../`

-In cheirrs dir:
+In cheirrs/elastos-smartweb-service dir:

 `docker push registry.gitlab.com/<your_gitlab_name>/smart:1`